xpdota/triggevent-site/pages/Titan-Jail.md

 Plugin Settings > Telesto tab.
 This will pull the party list from the game itself (restart the program or reinstance after enabling this if it still isn't grabbing the correct list).

-Then, on the Plugin Settings > Titan Gaols tab, drag the list to arrange your priority.
+Then, on the Plugin Settings > Titan Gaols tab, drag the list to arrange your job priority.
 Note that if multiple people plan to run the personal callouts, they should all have the same order.
 Note that simply using the default order (which is melee > tanks > caster > ranged > healer) is the easiest way to do this - just hit "Reset Order".